 New Bedford Creative facilitates two grant programs:

 Art is Everywhere, an arts-based grant program that helps strengthen neighborhood connections to the downtown.
 This grant is funded by MassDevelopment and the Barr Foundation.
-The first round of applications will be available starting January 10, 2020.

 Wicked Cool Places, a creative placemaking grant program that helps transform overlooked or undervalued places.
 This grant is funded by the City of New Bedford’s Arts, Culture and Tourism Fund, with additional support by MassDevelopment and Bristol County Savings Bank.
 The next grant cycle will be announced in Spring 2020.

 - Applications are now available for Art is Everywhere!
 To download a reference copy of the application, guidelines, and evaluation criteria, click here.

 - ¡Las aplicaciones ya están disponibles para Art is Everywhere!
 Para descargar una copia de referencia de la aplicación, las directrices y los criterios de evaluación, haz clic aquí.

 - As aplicações estão agora disponíveis para o Art is Everywhere!
 Para baixar uma cópia de referência do aplicativo, diretrizes e critérios de avaliação, clique aqui.

 The next round of Wicked Cool Place grants will be available in Summer 2020.
 Check back here in July for the guidelines and application.